Acropolis vs Parthenon: Differences and Similarities to Know Before Visiting | Santorini Secrets

 Read more

-Published: October 9, 2024•Updated: April 28, 2025•By Pavlos Inglesis•3 min read•
+Published: October 9, 2024•Updated: July 7, 2025•By Pavlos Inglesis•3 min read•

 AthensGreece

-There is usually a confusion when researching Acropolis vs Parthenon as people often don’t know what the difference is between these 2 and make this very simple mistake.
-I was actually born in Athens and lived there most of my life and even my parents were also born literally a few hundred meters away from the famous temple of Parthenon.
-I am explaining below what the differences are between Parthenon vs Acropolis.
+I was born in Athens and lived there most of my life, and even my parents were also born a few hundred meters away from the famous temple of the Parthenon.
+I am explaining below what the differences are between the Parthenon and the Acropolis.

 I will make it as simple as possible to get it out of the way before I explain a bit about the monument’s history and why it looks like this today: